wpb911/roster/README.md

 # roster
-Builds rosters for manager's teams
+Builds rosters for a manager's teams